Hurricane Fiona roars by Bermuda, on route to Canada

-“It’s going to be a storm that everyone remembers when it is all said and done,” said Bob Robichaud, warning preparedness meteorologist for the Canadian Hurricane Centre.
+Authorities in Nova Scotia sent an emergency alert to phones warning of Fiona's arrival and urging people to stay inside, avoid coastlines, charge devices and have enough supplies for at least 72 hours.
+Officials warned of prolonged power outages, wind damage to trees and structures, coastal flooding and possible road washouts.

-The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) late Thursday.
-It was centered about 125 miles (200 kilometers) north of Bermuda, heading north-northeast at 25 mph (41 kph).
+Hurricanes in Canada are somewhat rare, in part because once the storms reach colder waters, they lose their main source of energy and become extra-tropical.
+But those cyclones still can have hurricane-strength winds, though with a cold instead of a warm core and no visible eye.
+Their shape can be different, too.
+They lose their symmetric form and can more resemble a comma.

-Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 275 miles (445 kilometers).
+The U.S. center said Fiona had maximum sustained winds of 130 mph on Friday.
+It was centered about 475 miles south of Halifax, Nova Scotia, heading northeast at 35 mph.

-A hurricane warning was in effect for Nova Scotia from Hubbards to Brule; Prince Edward Island; Isle-de-la-Madeleine; and Newfoundland from Parson’s Pond to Francois.
+Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 345 miles.

 Meanwhile, the National Hurricane Center said that a tropical depression in the southern Caribbean is expected to hit Cuba early Tuesday as a hurricane and then hit south Florida early Wednesday.

-It was located about 615 miles (985 kilometers) east-southeast of Kingston, Jamaica.
-It had maximum sustained winds of 35 mph (55 kph) and was moving at 13 mph (20 kph).
+It was located about 615 miles east-southeast of Kingston, Jamaica.
+It had maximum sustained winds of 35 mph and was moving at 13 mph.

 Before reaching Bermuda, Fiona caused severe flooding and devastation in Puerto Rico, leading U.S. President Joe Biden to say Thursday that the full force of the federal government is ready to help the U.S. territory recover.